vibhavsinha/express-promise-handler/README.md

 Thrown errors which are not instances of HTTPError are logged with full stack traces.
 These stack traces are assigned a unique alphanumeric string which is also sent as part of the response.
-API clients can chose to display this string to the users in order to track individual issues.
+API clients can choose to display this string to the users in order to track individual issues.

 This also ensures that uncaught errors will not have any details conveyed in the